 The federal and state constitutions prohibit a prosecutor from forcing a witness (including an alleged victim) to testify if such testimony might cause the witness to be charged with a crime.
 In most mayhem cases, for example, there is some form of mutual combat where the alleged victim fought back against the defendant.
 If the alleged victim punched, pushed, kicked, or otherwise assaulted the defendant during the altercation, then the alleged victim has a Fifth Amendment privilege and cannot be compelled to testify at trial.

 A mayhem conviction typically has disastrous consequences.
-Attorney Chris Spring has spent most of his career defending people charged with violent crimes and will be prepared to aggressively defend you in court regardless of whether you have been accused of assault or unarmed burglary.
+Middlesex County criminal defense attorney Chris Spring has spent most of his career defending people charged with violent crimes and will be prepared to aggressively defend you in court regardless of whether you have been accused of assault or unarmed burglary.